jaza-soft/apidoc/optacut/source/includes/_fabricReleaseAcknowledge.md

 }
 ```

-This endpoint acknowledges a fabric release from an external system.
+This endpoint deletes fabric release acknowledgment from an external system.

 ### HTTP Request